kaustubhk24/blog.kaustubh.codes/_posts/2021-01-06-mini-project-tic-tac-toe-game-in-vb-net-with-free-source-code.md

         End If
     End Function</code></pre>

-Now Let&#8217;s Combine all code and it will look like below
+Now Let's Combine all code and it will look like below

 <pre class="wp-block-code"><code>Public Class Form1
     Dim nextPlayer As Char = "X"